MineoGames/MineoGames.github.io/_posts/2020-11-02-NOV-CHALLENGE-ANNONCE.md

 This november, we take the challenge to make 1 VR game by week.
 You will have 4 game at the end of the month that you can play FOR FREE and vote for your favorite.

 [![CHALLENGE](https://imgur.com/MLAdddX.png)](https://mailchi.mp/7e794e83d387/nabq2mz4a8 "ONE VR GAME A WEEK NOVEMBER CHALLENGE")

+**Subscribe to the newsletter to receive news like this directly in your inbox. 💌**

+{% include en/subscribe-form.html title="Subscribe to the newsletter" %}